sarajw/whimsica11y/index.md

 <p class="word-art" aria-hidden="true">Whimsica11y</p>

+Whimsic accessibility, I suppose?
+Whimsic was a word, once.
+We all need more whimsy.

 ## Web Content Accessibility Guidelines
 The WCAG have covered almost everything, which is great.
 It also has almost everything, which is... a lot.